betoolhamad/IBM_waston_assistant/README.md

 # IBM_waston_assistant
-Embded chatbot in the interface using IBM waston.
+Embed chatbot in the interface using IBM watson service.